“El Bochinche”

 It's a very different thing.
 Will Salva perhaps

-vote could have on the matter,
+vote on the matter,

 without being an authority?
-Where have you seen
+Who is

-the philologist who defines it?
+the linguist who defines it?

 Riot!
 Uproar!
-What madness!
+Madness!

 The fuss in that case would not be